 Bank For International Settlements's score of 26 is lower than 51% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 The Bank for International Settlements (BIS), headquartered in Switzerland (CH), currently does not report any carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges associated with the organisation.
 As a result, the BIS does not appear to have established any significant climate commitments or initiatives aimed at reducing its carbon footprint.
-Without emissions data or reduction targets, it is challenging to assess the bank's environmental impact or its alignment with industry standards for climate action.
-In the context of the financial sector, many institutions are increasingly adopting science-based targets and sustainability initiatives; however, the BIS has not publicly committed to such measures at this time.
+This lack of data may reflect a broader trend within the financial sector, where many institutions are still developing comprehensive strategies to address climate change and carbon emissions.
+In summary, the BIS has not disclosed any emissions data or climate commitments, indicating a potential area for future development in sustainability practices.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.